lun0522/lighter/README.md

 ### 3.3.1 Image usage utils (image_usage_util)

 - **image::UsageTracker** tracks the current usage of multiple images.
-We pass a tracker to a high level pass, so that the pass builder can look up the usages prior to that pass, and update the usages once that pass ends.
+We pass a tracker to a high-level pass, so that the pass builder can look up the usages prior to that pass, and update the usages once that pass ends.
 - **image::UsageHistory** specifies the image usage before and after a high level pass, and the usage at each subpass during that pass.
-See introduction to high level passes for why do we need this history.
+See introduction to high-level passes for why do we need to provide this history.

-### 3.3.2 High level pass (base_pass, graphics_pass and compute_pass)
+### 3.3.2 High-level pass (base_pass, graphics_pass and compute_pass)

 Vulkan requires the application to specify which image layout transitions need to be performed, and how to synchronize accesses to the backing memory.
 Back to the time when we only had graphics applications, building a render pass was already difficult, so we created [**NaiveRenderPassBuilder**](https://github.com/lun0522/lighter/blob/574edecf5641c6a1fba2755b6c11c0ce0cdeb9ee/lighter/renderer/vulkan/wrapper/render_pass_util.h#L28) to make life easier.
-It was not elegant to extend that class.
-For example:
+However, it was not elegant to extend that class.
+For
+example:

 - Sometimes we want the color attachment to have a different layout after the render pass, so we added the enum **ColorAttachmentFinalUsage** to guide this transition.
-Suppose that one day we want to transition the layout of depth stencil attachment, we would have to change the interface again.
+Suppose that one day we want to transition the layout of depth stencil attachment as well, we would have to change the interface again.
 - By default, we don't care about the content stored in depth stencil attachment prior to this render pass.
 When we want to preserve the previous content, we have to pass a boolean to tell this builder.
 Suppose that we don't want to use